Daily Discipline #119

 Day 19- This is true freedom in our spirits when we can be wronged and yet not let it affect our minds and hearts.
 If we react, then we are the ones that suffer the most.
 Our wrong reaction is as much sin as the initial wrong.
 It produces a hardness and bitterness in the heart.
 This leads to unforgiveness and when we have unforgiveness then there is a door opened up to Satan who can then take further advantage of the situation.
 Satan looks for any crack in our armor and comes in excitedly to wreak further havoc.
 Meanwhile, the person that initially wronged us may be going on with life completely unaware that we are still suffering from the wrong.
 In not forgiving, we may think we are getting back at the other person but in reality we just hurt ourselves and let Satan have the advantage.
 In not forgiving we keep ourselves distant from God.

 Mark 11:25/ Luke 17:4 / Ephesians 4:32/ Colossians 3:13

 This is the 6th example that Christ gives for going above and beyond the law.

-Day 20- There are injunctions in the Bible to love our neighbor, but non that say “hate your enemy”.
+Day 20- There are injunctions in the Bible to love our neighbor, but none that say “hate your enemy”.
 It is quite probable that the Sadducees and Pharisees inferred from loving their neighbor that the opposite would also be true – i.e. to hate their enemy.
-So Jesus starts His address with what seems to be common, accepted knowledge – to love our neighbor and hate our enemy.
+So Jesus starts His address with what seems to be common, accepted knowledge.

 Day 21- “But I tell you….” – this is the 7th time this phrase is used.
 Jesus stands squarely on the authority given to Him by God.
 He gives us two commands.
 What is the first one?